 However, the preventive-care requirement does not include an exception for dependent children.
 And although job-based health plans must cover pregnancy-related care for employees and their spouses, federal law doesn't require the plans to extend maternity coverage to dependent children.

 Regardless of whether maternity is covered for a dependent child, don't expect to be able to add the grandchild to the health plan.
 Most employer-sponsored health plans don't extend coverage to grandchildren unless the employee is their legal guardian.

 Grandfathered plans -- those plans that existed before March 23, 2010, and have stayed essentially the same -- don't have to fully cover preventive care, but some do anyway.
 See Is your plan 'grandfathered'?
 You may be getting gypped.

-Friedman says the National Partnership for Women & Families wants to hear from women who have been denied maternity benefits through their parents' health plans.
+Andrea Friedman, director of reproductive health programs for the National Partnership for Women & Families in Washington, D.C. says the organization wants to hear from women who have been denied maternity benefits through their parents' health plans.

 "With so many problematic exclusions being removed, the few loopholes that exist will be that much more apparent, and there will be that much more pressure on insurers to make the good choice," Friedman says.

 If you are pregnant and without coverage for maternity services or childbirth, consider these options:

 - If there is an open enrollment window during your pregnancy, you can research and sign up for a health plan.

 - If your income level qualifies you, you can apply for Medicaid or CHIP any time during the year.